How To Treat An Infected Ear Piercing – Dermatologist Opinion

 2. Essential Oils

-Apart from producing the sweet and pleasant aroma, essential oils have the potential to treat the infectious diseases.
-As the oils like lavender oil, tea tree oil, chamomile oil, Eucalyptus Oil and Oregano Oil are rich in antibacterial, anti infective and antiseptic properties, you can use it as alternative safe remedies to treat the infected wounds, bruises, scraps and burns.
+Apart from producing the sweet and pleasant aroma, essential oils have the potential to treat infectious diseases.
+As the oils like lavender oil, tea tree oil, chamomile oil, Eucalyptus Oil and Oregano Oil are rich in antibacterial, anti-infective and antiseptic properties, you can use it as alternative safe remedies to treat the infected wounds, bruises, scrapes and burns.
 You can use any one of these five essential oils to treat the infection.
 They are 100% safe and effective.

-- Like lavender oil, Chamomile oil can be directly applied on the infected area.
-If it’s needed, you can dilute it with a coconut oil which works well as carrier oil.
+- Like lavender oil, Chamomile oil can be directly applied to the infected area.
+If it’s needed, you can dilute it with coconut oil which works well as a carrier oil.